Jasper Tsang

 Jasper Tsang Yok-sing GBM JP (曾鈺成; born 17 May 1947) is a Hong Kong politician.
 He is the founding member of the largest pro-Beijing party the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) from 1992 to 2003 and the 2nd President of the Legislative Council from 2008 to 2016.

-Graduated from the University of Hong Kong, Tsang chose to teach in the leftist Pui Kiu Middle School and became its principal before he stepped into politics in the 1980s.
+Tsang chose to teach in the leftist Pui Kiu Middle School and became its principal before he stepped into politics in the 1980s.
 In 1992 he founded the Democratic Alliance for the Betterment of Hong Kong and first contested in the 1995 Legislative Council election in which he lost the race.
 He was elected in Kowloon West in the first Legislative Council election after the handover of Hong Kong in 1998.
 He was also the member of the Executive Council from 2002 to 2008.
 He became the President of the Legislative Council in 2008.
 Due to his relatively fair and accommodating presiding styles and his relatively liberal image within the pro-Beijing camp, he enjoyed high popularity within his last years before his retirement from the Legislative Council in 2016.
 He also expressed interest in running in the 2012 and 2017 Chief Executive elections but did not stand eventually.

-Early life and education
+Early life, family and education

 Tsang was born in Guangzhou, Guangdong, China on 17 May 1947.
 Tsang's father, Tsang Chiu-kan was a clerk at the Chinese General Chamber of Commerce, a pro-Beijing business organisation in the colony.
 He moved to Hong Kong when he was two years old and grew up in Sai Wan's Academic Terrace.
+His younger brother, Tsang Tak-sing, would become a pro-establishment politician who served as the Secretary for Home Affairs from 2007 to 2015.

-Tsang received his primary and secondary education at St. Paul's College run by the Hong Kong Anglican Church.
-He studied Mathematics at the University of Hong Kong, graduating with first class honours.
+Jasper Tsang received his primary and secondary education at St. Paul's College run by the Hong Kong Anglican Church.
+He studied mathematics at the University of Hong Kong, graduating with first class honours.

+Political awareness

-Tsang grew his patriotic sentiments and interest in Marxism by reading the leftist newspaper Wen Wei Po which his father brought home from work everyday and worshipped Qian Xuesen, a renowned scientist who returned to the mainland from the United States in the 1950s.
+Tsang grew his patriotic sentiments and interest in Marxism by reading the leftist newspaper Wen Wei Po which his father brought home from work everyday.
+He idolized Qian Xuesen, a renowned scientist who returned to the mainland from the US in the 1950s.
 In 1966, he went back to Guangzhou with his mother and was impressed by the socialist life there.
-He proclaimed himself a Marxist and studied works of Karl Marx and Mao Zedong with like-minded classmates at a time when the majority of the students at the University of Hong Kong supported the colonial rule and had negative views on the communist regime in China.
+He proclaimed himself a Marxist and studied works of Karl Marx and Mao Zedong with like-minded classmates at a time when the majority of the students at the University of Hong Kong supported the colonial rule and had negative views on the Chinese Communist Party (CCP).